pulumi/docs/content/docs/guides/crosswalk/kubernetes/identity.md

 will create both in the sections below.

-> Note: The Server and Client Application registrations will be created with the desired accesses, but an administrator **will need** to grant consent before they can be used in proceeding stacks.
+> Note: The Server and Client Application registrations will be created with the desired accesses, but an administrator **will need** to grant the Server Application consent before they can be used in proceeding stacks.

 See the official [docs][azure-ad-aks] for more details.